badoloza/summer2023-javaliang-badoloza/README.md

 # Purpose
-The purpose for this project is to learn the fundamentals of the Java programming language and get a deep-level understand of fundamentals
+The purpose for this project is to learn the fundamentals of the Java programming language and get a deep-level understanding of Java

 # Goal
 The goal of this project is to read every chapter and complete 10 programming exercise